RavyuS/TIL-keras-retinanet/quickstart.md

 ## Evaluating model
 1. If you followed the file structure from above, you should be able to run evaluate like this in `pipenv shell`
 2. `python keras_retinanet/bin/evaluate.py csv val_annot.csv class.csv saved_models/test.h5`

+## Training model
+1. Make sure your most recent snapshot **weight**(not converted model) is saved in `snapshots/`.
+Im assuming the snapshot used is on epoch 6 here.
+2. Find GPU ID with `nvidia-smi`.
+Im assuming 2
+3. Run `python keras_retinanet/bin/train.py --snapshot snapshots/resnet50_csv_06.h5 --batch-size 2 --steps 6100 --gpu 2 --initial-epoch 7 csv test_annot.csv class.csv`
+4. Monitor GPU usage (if using) to ensure everything is running correctly.

 ## Sample Directory Structure
 ```